filakhtov/gentoo-use-docs/net-fs/samba.md

 Pass a `--enable-cups` option to a WAF configure script.
 Enable support for CUPS (Common Unix Printing System) based printers and print jobs, to allow them to be shared with or managed by other systems over an SMB (Server Message Block) protocol.

 This flag should be enabled if there is a need to share local CUPS printers over an SMB protocol.

+### debug
+Pass the `--with-lttng` option to the WAF configure script.
+Use the LTTng (Linux Trace Toolkit Next Generation) framework to enable tracing in order to analyze behavior and interaction between various components of Samba and operating system.

+This flag should only be enabled for debugging purposes.

 ### dmapi
 Pass a `--with-dmapi` option to a WAF configure script.
 Enable support for a Data Management API (DMAPI) interface for Hierarchical Storage Management (HSM) for an XFS filesystem.